X-Lars/ControlsXL/README.md

                    Suffix="Note"
                    Value="{Binding Notes}"/>
 ```
-The converter I use can be found [here](https://github.com/X-Lars/ControlsXL/blob/master/ControlsXL/Common/DescriptionConverter.cs), but if your enum has meaningful names there is not use for a converter.
+The converter I use can be found [here](https://github.com/X-Lars/ControlsXL/blob/master/ControlsXL/Common/DescriptionConverter.cs), but if your enum has meaningful names there is ot use for a converter.
 The values are ordered by the integer value of the enum but don't have the be continuous.
 ```
 [TypeConverter(typeof(DescriptionConverter))]
 public enum NoteEnum : int